-While there are alternative investment options out there (we’ve all sat in the back of an Uber, awkwardly agreeing with the wildly gesticulating driver who is explaining why his entire net worth is tied up in a new Lebanese cryptocurrency, and why you need to immediately do the same), most people who want to grow their money look to shares or property.
-There are benefits and drawbacks to investing in the property and equity market, and at any given time, one could be outperforming the other.
-However, there are general principles about each that you should understand before you decide where to park your life savings.
+There are alternative investment options out there (perhaps you've sat there awkwardly agreeing with the wildly gesticulating Uber driver explaining why every cent you have should be tied up in cryptocurrency), but most people looking to grow their money look to shares or property.
+There are benefits and drawbacks to investing in either, and at any given time, one could be outperforming the other.
+But if you're deciding between shares or property as an investment, there are general principles about both assets you should understand.

 How does property investment work?

-As a landlord, you have a responsibility to your tenants to ensure the property is liveable, and you also need to make sure it’s being looked after properly.
-You’ll likely either need to manage the property yourself, which can be very time consuming, or hire a property manager, an additional expense.
-It’s even worse should you not have a tenant: if your home goes unoccupied for an extended period, the lack of rental income could put you in serious risk of being unable to make the loan repayments.
+However, property investing can also be a lot of work.
+As a landlord, you have a responsibility to your tenants to ensure the property is liveable, and you also need to make sure it's being looked after properly.
+You'll likely either need to manage the property yourself, which can be very time consuming, or hire a property manager, an additional expense.
+It's even worse should you not have a tenant: if your home goes unoccupied for an extended period, the lack of rental income could put you in serious risk of being unable to make your loan repayments

-Property is also a non-liquid asset, which means you generally can’t sell quickly if you need cash.
-You also can’t sell it fractionally, it’s all or nothing.
+Property is a non-liquid asset, which means you generally can't sell quickly if you need cash.
+It's also pretty hard to sell it fractionally - it's generally all or nothing.

 How does investing in shares work?

-Equity markets can seem much more complicated than it is.
-Basically, one of the main ways businesses raise capital is to sell shares, which are effectively a tiny percentage of the company.
+Equity markets can seem much more complicated than they actually are.
+Basically, one of the main ways businesses raise capital is to sell shares, which are effectively a tiny percentage of ownership in the company.
 Customers buy the share to own this small fraction, and the money goes to the company.
 Ideally, they make good use of this money, the value of the share goes up, and everyone wins.
-Once shares are issued, they can then be bought and sold on the second hand market, which dictates their value.
+Once shares are issued, they can then be bought and sold on the second hand market (the Australian Securities Exchange or ASX), which dictates their value.
 If a share is in demand, its value goes up, whereas shares that many investors are selling lose value, like any commodity.
+Buying and selling shares generally incurs a brokerage fee, typically a small percentage of the sale price.

 While many people buy shares for the potential capital gains, they can also generate income through dividends.
-Sometimes, companies will distribute a proportion of its profits to its shareholders.
-This payment is called a dividend.
-There is no obligation for companies to do this, but it can make shares more attractive to investors.
-However, if a company is distributing too much of its profits out as dividends, it might not be reinvesting the money into the business, which could mean its growth stagnates.
-Investors sometimes like to differentiate between dividend shares and growth shares.
+Companies sometimes distribute some of its profits back among shareholders, a payment called a dividend.
+There is no obligation for companies to do this, but it can make shares more attractive to potential investors.
+If a company is distributing too much of its profits out as dividends though, it might not be reinvesting the money into the business, which could mean its growth stagnates.
+Investors like to differentiate between dividend shares and growth shares.

-As with property though, it’s important to keep perspective about the long term prospects during the peaks and troughs.
-In a December 2018 speech, Reserve Bank of Australia (RBA) head of domestic markets Marion Kohler pointed out that $100 invested in the Australia share market in 1900 would be worth an inflation-adjusted $100,000 today.
-That’s despite numerous notorious share market crashes over that time, including the Great Depression of the 1930s, the Tech Wreck of 2000 and the Global Financial Crisis (GFC) of 2007-2008.
+It's a bit short sighted to look purely at the short term though.
+In a December 2018 speech, Reserve Bank of Australia (RBA) head of domestic markets Marion Kohler pointed out that $100 invested in the Australian share market in 1900 would be worth an inflation-adjusted $100,000 today.
+That's despite numerous notorious share market crashes over that time, including the Great Depression of the 1930s, the Tech Wreck of 2000 and the Global Financial Crisis (GFC) of 2007-2008.

 Property investment vs the share market